I11KNOW/Guided_Projects/AI_BootCamp_Task.md

 Objective: Our goal is to build a linear regression model that can predict the number of study hours a student needs based on the given features.

-Tools: We'll be using Python programming language along with popular libraries such as NumPy, pandas, and scikit-learn for data manipulation, analysis, and model building.
+Tools: We'll be using Python programming language along with popular libraries such as NumPy, pandas, and sci-kit-learn for data manipulation, analysis, and model building.

 ## Project Structure.